'What the hell happened to Putin?': Trump fumes after Russia's deadliest airstrike on Ukraine - BusinessToday

-A day after Russia launched its deadliest airstrike on Ukraine since the war began, former U.S. President Donald Trump publicly rebuked Russian President Vladimir Putin, saying the latest escalation could be a step toward “Russia’s downfall.”
+A day after Russia launched its deadliest airstrike on Ukraine since the war began, the US President Donald Trump publicly rebuked Russian President Vladimir Putin, saying the latest escalation could be a step toward “Russia’s downfall.”

 “If he wants all of Ukraine, it’ll lead to Russia’s downfall,” Trump warned on Sunday, speaking to reporters at the Morristown airport in New Jersey.
 The unusually harsh criticism comes after Trump had maintained a measured stance on Putin in recent months.